tlockhart/restaurant_recommendation/README.md

 ## Description

-> **Important Note:** The `philly_reviews_with_mood.parquet` dataset used in this application contains 74.8k 4- and 5-star Yelp restaurant reviews from the Philadelphia area.
-Each review was preprocessed using the Hugging Face all-MiniLM-L6-v2 sentence embeddings model and classified into one of eight mood categories.
-The model achieved approximately 60% accuracy on a sample subset compared to human-labeled moods.
+> **Important Note:** The original version used a dataset of 74.8K pre-classified Yelp restaurant reviews labeled by mood to generate personalized suggestions.
+However, the system now uses Google Gemini for real-time classification, due to the file size limitation below, instead of the philly_reviews_with_mood.parquet file.

 This application helps users discover restaurants that match their current mood through an intuitive visual interface.
 Users can: